Overcoming Chronic Illness: My Journey with Ulcerative Colitis and Crohn's Disease

 NotDeadYet

-This girly!
+This Girly!

-That's the thing, this girly is busy living, when you say things, it can cause a ring-ripple in the pool.
+That's the thing, This Girly Is Busy Living, when you say things, it can cause a ring-ripple in the pool.
 And yours made my ears perk up "J Pouch?"

 If you hadn't mentioned it, I think this Fellow's comment would have slid over my ears.

-My Fellow explained my J-pouch was the part of my colon that, as you come from rectum to 8 inches of colon, was folded over and secured, as a way to make a future reversal possible.
+My Fellow explained my J-pouch was the part of my colon that, as you come from the rectum to 8 inches of colon, was folded over and secured, as a way to make a future reversal possible.
 Nice save.

-Hmmmm. . .
+Hmm...
 I need to tame my mischievous impulses!

 But I do now think that a "J pouch" is just where they fold over a part of the intestine to save it for future possibilities.